-While summer may be coming to a close, Madrid remains in full bloom thanks to Raquel Rodrigo’s exquisite floral installations.
+While summer may be coming to a close, Spain remains in full bloom thanks to Raquel Rodrigo’s exquisite floral installations in Valencia.
 The large-scale, embroidered flowers have popped up all over the city, embellishing modest facades and transforming weathered storefronts into beautiful hand-made creations.

 To fashion the colorful designs, Rodrigo—whose eclectic background spans window display, interior design, and set decoration—employs a traditional cross-stitch method.
 Although she uses thick, rope-like string and tough wire mesh, her site-specific patterns retain the craft’s delicate aesthetic.